-The intensity of commercial development should be compatible with the character of the surrounding area.
-The amount of noise, glare, and lighting shall be controlled to minimize impacts on surrounding properties.

-Projects should be adequately landscaped and provide for safe and adequate provision for access and parking.
+- 1. The intensity of commercial development should be compatible with the character of the surrounding area.
+The amount of noise, glare, and lighting should be controlled to minimize impacts on surrounding properties. - 2.
+Projects should be adequately landscaped and provide for safe and adequate provision for access and parking. - 3.
 Property owners are encouraged to consider the appearance of their properties.
-Because Route 9 is the main street of Woodford and has a variety of uses, appearance takes on added significance.

-The location of new commercial uses/zones should be avoided in areas with unsafe road conditions such as grade, sighting distances, speed, and multiple access points in the vicinity.

-Avoid a proliferation of commercial uses along Route 9 which contribute to" strip" type development.
+Because Route 9 is the main street of Woodford and has a variety of uses, appearance takes on added significance. - 4.
+The location of new commercial uses/zones should be avoided in areas with unsafe road conditions such as grade, sighting distances, speed, and multiple access points in the vicinity. - 5.
+Avoid a proliferation of commercial uses along Route 9 which contribute to strip type development.